What is Tukysa® (tucatinib)?

 What are the possible side effects of Tukysa?

-Common side effects of Tukysa include1:
+The most common side effects of Tukysa include:1

 - Liver problems